RaytingSec/autovenv/README.md

 autovenv
 ==============================

+> Automatically activate and deactivate virtualenv as you change directories

 ## What

-The idea is venv acts intuitively and smoothly, taking inspiration from git repositories.
+The idea is that venv acts intuitively and smoothly, taking inspiration from git repositories.
 You don't type `source .git/bin/activate` and `deactivate` when changing between repos, do you?

 It must do the following